 The Division considers a "finding" to be a violation of Massachusetts insurance laws, regulations or bulletins.
-An "observation" is defined as a departure from an industry best practice.
+An "observation" along with a recommendation is considered a departure from an industry best practice.
 The Division recommends that Company management evaluate any "finding" or "observation" for applicability to other jurisdictions.
 All unacceptable or non-compliant practices may not have been discovered or noted in this report.
 Failure to identify unacceptable or non-compliant business practices does not constitute acceptance of such practices.
 When applicable, corrective actions should be taken in all jurisdictions.
 The Company shall report to the Division any such corrective actions taken.